The Care Programme Approach (CPA) is a package of care for people with mental health problems.

 - tend to neglect yourself and don't take treatment regularly

 - are vulnerable – for example, because of financial difficulties

 - have learning disabilities

-- rely on a carer, or are a carer yourself
+- rely on a carer, or you're a carer yourself

 - have recently been sectioned